 - It standardizes the installation directories and Run As accounts for all software components.
 You cannot customize the installation directory location or Run As account information on a per-component basis.

 - It does not support configuration with a DNS alias.

-If any of the these limitations apply to your configuration, consider using another tool to automate your deployment.
-For on-premises deployments, Esri recommends using Chef to automate installation and configuration.
-For cloud deployments, learn more about ArcGIS Enterprise on Amazon Web Services or Microsoft Azure.
-For all other deployments, follow tutorial steps in this section to get started.
+If any of these limitations apply to your configuration, consider using another tool to automate your deployment.
+For on-premises or cloud deployments, it is recommended that you use Chef scripts or Microsoft PowerShell DSC to automate installation and configuration.

 If you're deploying on Amazon Web Services (AWS) or Microsoft Azure, you can use tools provided by Esri, such as Cloud Builder or CloudFormation templates to deploy ArcGIS Enterprise.
 To learn more about these tools, see Deployment options on Amazon Web Services or ArcGIS on Microsoft Azure.